JonTrotter/PeakPerformance/Rules and Mechanics/ItemsRules.md

 ### Items Rules

-Items of uncommon or higher, cannot be transferred  to other players characters.
+Items of uncommon or higher, cannot be transferred to other players characters unless they are consumables.
+(Potions, Crafting/Spell Components, Ammunition etc.)

 Items of any level can be transferred between members of the same guild.